rm-controls/rm_control/README.md

 Affiliation: [ANYbotics](https://www.anybotics.com/)<br />
 Maintainer: Péter Fankhauser, pfankhauser@anybotics.com**

-The PACKAGE NAME package has been tested under [ROS] Indigo, Melodic and Noetic on respectively Ubuntu 14.04, 18.04 and 20.04.
+The rm_base package has been tested under [ROS] Melodic and Noetic on respectively 18.04 and 20.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 [![Build Status](http://rsl-ci.ethz.ch/buildStatus/icon?job=ros_best_practices)](http://rsl-ci.ethz.ch/job/ros_best_practices/)